The Palms Neighborhood Council

 When I’m not researching or working with the Palms NC, you can find me hiking, biking, running with my dog, Shorty, doing yoga, dancing, reading and writing for fun, and spending time with friends at restaurants and bars around Palms!

-I was born and raised in the San Francisco Bay Area and moved to L.A. in 2005 after college as a Teach for America corps member.
-I taught elementary and middle school at public schools in Pico-Union and South L.A. before transitioning into school leadership and support.
+I was born and raised in the San Francisco Bay Area and moved to L.A. in 2005 to begin my career in education.

 I earned my B.A. in Sociology from Marquette University and my M.A. in Education from Loyola Marymount University.